 PBX Advantages

-- Secure communication due to dedicated lines
+• Secure communication due to dedicated, private lines.

-- High-quality connection for clear audio and video conferencing
+• High-quality connection for clear audio and video conferencing.

 VoIP Advantages